Fakhr al-Din Qutlugh: Biography

 Qutlugh was the son and successor of Bey Tur-Ali and grandson of Pehlavan bey Bayandur.
-In his youth he spent time at the court of Muhammad Giyas al-Din, Bey of Eretna (1352-1366).
+In his youth he spent time at the court of Ghiyath al-Din Muhammad I, Bey of Eretna (1352-1366).
 In 1352, Qutlugh married Maria Komnene (Despina Khatun), sister of the Emperor of Trebizond, Alexios III, as part of the peace agreement between the Aq Qoyunlu and Trebizond.
 Around 1363, after the death of his father, Qutlugh became the new Bey of the Aq Qoyunlu.
 Under Qutlugh, the Aq Qoyunlu expanded south of Erzincan.
 He attempted to maintain good relations with Trebizond, visiting there with his wife in 1365.
-In 1379, he sent his oldest son, Ahmad, to Erzincan to assist Mutahhartan against the military incursions of the Eretnids under sultan Ala al-Din Ali.
+In 1379, he sent his oldest son, Ahmad, to Erzincan to assist Mutahharten against the military incursions of the Eretnids under sultan Ala al-Din Ali.
 Following the death of Ala al-Din Ali in 1381, Qutlugh supported the semi-autonomous lords of Erzincan.

 Alliances

 Qutlugh focused his main efforts on transforming the tribal union into a more solid state formation.
 At the same time, he made an alliance with the Jalayirid Sultanate against the tribal union Kara Koyunlu, which was defeated in 1366.
 However, in the end he quarreled with the Jalayrids because of their establishment of an alliance with the state Kara Koyunlu.

 During the 1370s, in alliance with Jalayirid Sultanate and Golden Horde Qutlugh fought against Kara Koyunlu.
 However, in 1386 in the battle of Erzincan he was defeated by Kara Muhammad, beg Kara Koyunlu.
 Then Qutlugh made an alliance with the Central Asian commander Tamerlane, who set out on Tabriz and Azerbaijan.
 He was allied with him against Jalairids and Kara Koyunlu.

 In 1389, Qutlugh died under unknown circumstances.
 After that, a power struggle began between his sons Osman and Ahmad, which was joined by another brother, Pir Ali.